mm80843/T3.5/docs/Benef/PBN__Benef_1282.md

 ## Articles mentionning this Benefit

 * [Decision Making within the Built Environment as a Strategy for Mitigating the Risk of Malaria and Other Vector-Borne Diseases](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_272.md)

+## Name of the Benefit

+Selecting project sites away from breeding sites such as open surface water bodies can reduce the risk of mosquito breeding and subsequent malaria transmission to building occupants.